Caden Veltkamp

-Caden Veltkamp is an American college football quarterback who plays for the Florida Atlantic Owls.
+Caden Veltkamp (born March 5, 2003) is an American college football quarterback who plays for the Florida Atlantic Owls.
 He previously played for the Western Kentucky Hilltoppers.

 Early life

 Veltkamp attended South Warren High School in Bowling Green, Kentucky.
 He won two Kentucky High School State Football Championships.
 He was rated as a three-star recruit and committed to play for the Western Kentucky Hilltoppers.

 College career

 Western Kentucky

 As a freshman in 2022, Veltkamp appeared in just one game where he completed all four of his pass attempts for 25 yards.
 In the 2023 Famous Toastery Bowl, he came in for relief and threw for 383 yards and five touchdowns in a comeback overtime win over Old Dominion.
 Veltkamp finished the 2023 season completing 41 of his 54 passes for 387 yards and five touchdowns to one interception, while also adding 76 yards on the ground.
-In week 3 of the 2024 season, he came in for relief for injured starter T. J. Finley and completed 27 of 30 pass attempts for 398 yards and five touchdowns, while also adding a touchdown on the ground, in a win over Middle Tennessee State.
+In Week 3 of the 2024 season, he came in for relief for injured starter T. J. Finley and completed 27 of 30 pass attempts for 398 yards and five touchdowns, while also adding a touchdown on the ground, in a win over Middle Tennessee State.
 For his performance, Veltkamp was named the Conference USA offensive player of the week, a member of Davey O’Brien Award's Great 8 list and a Manning Award Star of the Week.
-Heading into week 4, he was named the team's starting quarterback, set to make his first career start.
+Heading into Week 4, he was named the team's starting quarterback, set to make his first career start.
 In Veltkamp's first career start, he completed 20 of 30 passing attempts for 242 yards and a touchdown, while also adding two touchdowns on the ground, in a comeback win over Toledo.
 Veltkamp was named the 2024 Conference USA Offensive Player of the Year.

 On December 10, 2024, Veltkamp announced that he would enter the transfer portal.